brokencommit/Video-Speed-Up-Chrome/README.md

 # Video Speed Up Chrome Extension

-Modifies the playback speed of the first `video` element on the page.
+Modifies the playback speed of all `video` elements on the page.
 This was originally a Tampermonkey script used only on YouTube.

 ### Beta POC
 ```